Importing the Debugger

 If you have problems making this work, try setting kLogFile variable in wingdbstub.py for log additional diagnostic information.

-Whenever the debugger cannot contact Wing IDE (for example, if the IDE is not running or is listening on a different port), the debug program will be run without debugging.
+Whenever the debugger cannot contact Wing (for example, if the IDE is not running or is listening on a different port), the debug program will be run without debugging.
 This is useful since debug-enabled CGIs and other programs should work normally when Wing is not present.
 However, you can force the debug process to exit in this case by setting the kExitOnFailure flag in wingdbstub.py.
-To attach to processes started without debug, see Attaching (only available in Wing IDE Professional).
+To attach to processes started without debug, see Attaching (only available in Wing Pro).